DEFINING A HEALTHY DIET: PART 6 - DIETARY HEALTH MYTHS; BUSTED

 A scientific report also highlights how the healthiest diet plans tend to have major overlap in what is expected.
 Varied diets low in processed foods and higher in plant-based foods are all associated with similar health promotion benefits.[1]

-Having too much of any one single component of the diet due to its health-promoting effects is an exaggeration on the benefits of those nutrients.
-This is a common mistake that those attempting health diets make and it stands in the way of implementing the diet successfully.[2]
+Having too much of any one single component of the diet due to its health-promoting effects is an exaggeration of the benefits of those nutrients.
+This is a common mistake that those attempting healthy diets make, and it stands in the way of implementing the diet successfully.[2]

 3. Cholesterol is Not the Villain